 Homeless Meals: Help provide meals for the Hulen Homeless Shelter.
 Prepare and deliver meals to the shelter and serve meals to shelter residents.
 Return to church and help with cleaning.
 Currently meals are served twice a month on Saturday mornings.
 Meal prep is 5:00am and we serve the meal at 6am.

-Orthodox Christians for Life: Participate in Walk for Life; attend pro-life events; assist pro-life organizations; engage in political activity designed to abolish legalized abortion.
+Orthodox Christians for Life: Participate in Walk for Life; attend pro-life events; assist pro-life organizations.

 Prayer Ministry: Receive prayer requests from the prayer ministry leader and lift the requests up in prayer.

 Visitation: Visit people who are sick or shut-ins; provide supportive services: Transportation to appointments, help getting groceries or other needs they are unable to perform.
 Make wellness check calls.

 Burial Society: Pray for and with people and read scripture, if they are in the process of being in repose; Assist in preparing loved ones for burial; assist in making funeral and burial arrangements; pray for those in repose during their preparation for burial; visit cemeteries and pray for the reposed.

 Agape Hour: Bring food for the Agape Hour meal, in coordination with the Agape Meal Captains (families are scheduled on a rotation basis and bring food about once every three months.)
 Assistance in knowing how much to bring, or recipes for large numbers of people are available.
 All families should consider participating in this important ministry.

 Family Night Meal: Assist in preparing and serving meals in conjunction with the St. John Chrysostom Catechetical School on Wednesday evenings.

 Meals for the Sick & New Mothers: Cook meals and arrange for delivery to the families.